LittleBigRefresh/Docs/patching/psp.md

 # Using Refresher to setup Allefresher on PSP/Vita

-Refresher has support for automatically deploying Allefresher onto a PSP or Vita, with the relevent configuration automatically filled out.
+Refresher has support for automatically deploying Allefresher onto a PSP or Vita, with the relevant configuration automatically filled out.
 This will let you connect to a custom server on LittleBigPlanet for the PSP (on Vita, this would be through Adrenaline).

 This guide assumes that you've already downloaded Refresher.
 If you haven't, head on over to the [GitHub page](https://github.com/LittleBigRefresh/Refresher) to grab yourself a copy.